-Mast Cell Tumors in Canines: Symptoms, Treatment, and Prognosis
+Mast Cell Tumors in Dogs: Symptoms, Treatment, and Prognosis

 Mast cell tumors (MCTs) in dogs are skin cancer tumors originating from mast cells, a type of white blood cell involved in the immune response.

-Mast cell tumors dog signs include red, raised lumps on the skin or subcutaneous masses that vary in severity from benign to malignant.
+Mast cell tumors dog signs include red, raised bumps on the skin or subcutaneous masses that vary in severity from benign to malignant.

 The causes of a cancerous red lump on dogs are believed to be genetic predisposition and environmental factors.

-Symptoms of subcutaneous mast cell tumor dog conditions include visible lumps that are swollen, itchy, or ulcerated.
+Symptoms of subcutaneous mast cell tumor dog conditions include visible bumps that are enlarged, itchy, or ulcerated.
 Systemic signs such as vomiting or lethargy occur if the tumors release histamines.

-Treatment of a cancer tumor on dog skin involves surgical removal, radiation, chemotherapy, and targeted therapies to manage and control the disease.
+Supportive Care options for a cancer tumor on dog skin involve surgical removal, radiation, chemotherapy, and targeted therapies.

 What are Mast Cell Tumors in Dogs?